Azure-Samples/MachineLearning-MusicGeneration/README.md

 ## Prerequisites

+The prerequisites to run this example are as follows:

-### Make sure that you have properly installed [Azure Machine Learning Workbench](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) by following the [Install and create Quickstart](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation)
+1. Make sure that you have properly installed [Azure Machine Learning Workbench](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) by following the [Install and create Quickstart](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation)

+2. This example could be run on any compute context.
+However, it is recommended to run it on a GPU machine to accelerate the training process.

+3. Access to an Azure Blob Storage Account.
+See how to create and manage your storage account [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account?toc=%2fazure%2fstorage%2fblobs%2ftoc.json)

+## Create a new Workbench project

+1. Clone this repo to your local machine to /MachineLearning-MusicGeneration
+2. Open Azure Machine Learning Workbench
+3. On the Projects page, click the + sign and select Add Existing Folder as Project
+4. Delete the .git folder in the cloned repo as Azure Machine Learning Workbench currently cannot import projects that contain a git repo
+4. In the Add Existing Folder as Project pane, set the project directory to the location where this repo has been cloned and fill in the information for your new project
+5. Click Create

 ## Setup compute environment